jefflee1103/Lee_Wing-SARS2/README.md

 ### Absolute quantitation of individual SARS-CoV-2 RNA molecules: a new paradigm for infection dynamics and variant differences

-This repository contains raw data and analysis codes for the Lee & Wing SARS-CoV-2 smFISH manuscript [BioRxiv link](https://www.biorxiv.org/content/10.1101/2021.06.29.450133v2.full).
+This repository contains source codes for reproducing figures presented in the Lee & Wing SARS-CoV-2 smFISH manuscript [BioRxiv link](https://www.biorxiv.org/content/10.1101/2021.06.29.450133v2.full).

 <img src="https://github.com/jefflee1103/Lee_Wing-SARS2/raw/main/Graphical_abstract.png" width="500" height="500">

 ### Data table availability

-All data tables used for data interpretation and figure generation can be found under `smFISH/data_plotting/data/`
+Data tables used for figure generation can be found under `smFISH/data_plotting/data/`

 ### Code availability

-Bigfish analysis pipeline and other codes used for the data analysis can be found under
+Bigfish analysis pipeline and other codes used for the image analysis can be found under
 `smFISH/analysis-codes/`
-All scripts used to generate the presented figures are available in the R Markdown format under
+Scripts used to generate the presented figures are available in the R Markdown format under
 `smFISH/data_plotting/`

 ### Contact